 With your saw turned OFF, blade tension is best checked by eye and feel (even if your bandsaw has a tension gauge).
-Varying blade lengths can cause tension gauges to give false tensions.
-A simple rule here is that regardless of blade width, your bandsaw blade should not deflect any more than 6mm with moderate pressure applied and with your guides set at approx 150mm from the table.
+Varying blade lengths or wear, can cause tension indicators to give false tensions.
+A simple rule here is that regardless of blade width, your bandsaw blade should not deflect any more than 6mm with moderate pressure applied and with your guides set loose, with depth of cut at approx 150mm from the table.
 For wider blades, and for deep resawing work, you may need to experiment with higher tension (or less blade deflection) and check your blade tracking accordingly.

-- Set your blade tension first using the tension knob on the top of the cabinet, then adjust top and bottom saw guide bearings, and thrust (rear) bearings, so that they are not in contact with the saw blade (see Adjusting Blade Guide Bearings, p.24).
-Fig. G1 - Open the upper and lower cabinet doors and rotate the upper wheel clockwise (towards you), watching the position of the blade on the upper wheel tyre. - To adjust the wheel position, loosen the large wing locking nut on the rear of the upper cabinet, and while hand turning the upper wheel, rotate the knurled adjustment knob clockwise or anticlockwise to change the angle of the top wheel and in turn the blade position on the wheel, remembering to continually turn the upper wheel as you adjust.
-Fig. G2 - Tighten the large wing locking knob when completed. - 5.
-Check the blade to fence alignment and adjust as required.
+- Set your blade tension first using the tension knob on the top of the cabinet, then adjust top and bottom saw guide bearings, and thrust (rear) bearings, so that they are not in contact with the saw blade (see Adjusting Blade Guide Bearings, p.25).
+Fig. G1 - Open the upper and lower cabinet doors and rotate the upper wheel clockwise (towards you), watching the position of the blade on the upper wheel tyre. - To adjust the blade position, loosen the large wing locking nut on the rear of the upper cabinet, and while hand turning the upper wheel, rotate the knurled adjustment knob clockwise or anticlockwise to change the angle of the top wheel and in turn the blade position on the wheel, remembering to continually turn the upper wheel as you adjust.
+Fig. G2 - Tighten the large wing locking knob when blade is centred on upper wheel. - Check the blade to fence alignment and adjust as required.